-In Massachusetts, like most states, voters elect people to multiple positions in state government, including: Governor, Lieutenant Governor, Secretary of the Commonwealth (or Secretary of State), Attorney General, Treasurer, Auditor, Governor's Council Member, State Senator, and State Representative.
-They do not elect judges who are appointed.
+In Massachusetts, like most states, voters elect people to multiple positions in state government: Governor, Lieutenant Governor, Secretary of the Commonwealth (or Secretary of State), Attorney General, Treasurer, Auditor, Governor's Council Member, State Senator, and State Representative.
+In some states, people also elect State Supreme Court Justices while in others judges are appointed, not elected.
 You can learn more at Who Are My Elected Officials?
-In some states, people can also elect State Supreme Court Justices.

-Social media has become a powerful tool for candidates running for political offices.
-One recent study demonstrated that new political candidates (those running for office for the first time) can receive substantial boosts in financial donations and public recognition using Twitter as a campagin marketing tool (Petrova, Sen, & Yildirim, 2020).
+In addition to crafting an image and creating a memorable slogan, social media has become a powerful tool for candidates running for political offices.
+Researchers have demonstrated that new political candidates (those running for office for the first time) can receive substantial boosts in financial donations and public recognition using Twitter as a campaign marketing tool (Petrova, Sen, & Yildirim, 2020).
 The advantages of social media for political candidates are clear: Twitter, Facebook, and other social media sites are: 1) free to use and 2) can reach large numbers of potential voters - both essential for successful election campaigns.

-In the following activiteis, imagine that you have decided to run for a political office in your state's government.
+In the following activities, imagine that you have decided to run for a political office in your state's government.
 Since considerable amounts of time and money are involved in traveling the state and meeting voters face-to-face, you have decided to do most of your campaigning online.
-How will you do this?
+What office will you run for?
+How will you organize your online campaign?
+What image and what slogan will you create to help voters identify with you positively as a candidate?
+What personal code of conduct will you abide by while campaigning online?

 Activity 1: Design an Online Political Campaign for a State Political Office